 Managing chemotherapy side effects

-Chemotherapy affects all cells that grow and divide quickly in the body.
-This includes cancer cells and normal cells, such as the new blood cells in the bone marrow or the cells in the mouth, stomach, skin, hair and reproductive organs.
-When chemotherapy damages normal cells, this causes side effects.
+Chemotherapy drugs can damage healthy, fast-growing cells, such as the new blood cells in the bone marrow or the cells in the mouth, stomach, skin, hair and reproductive organs.
+When healthy cells are damaged, it causes side effects.

 Learn more about: